A few years ago at a business event, someone asked me:

 Never be afraid to be clear and explicit about your ‘is not’.

-Not only will you avoid signing on clients who expect things you can’t deliver, with all the complications that brings, it’ll make your selling easier and more fun as well.
+Not only will you avoid signing on clients who expect things you can’t deliver, with all the complications that brings – it’ll also make your selling easier and more fun.